fanchao98/DeepMill/README.md

 python tools/seg_deepmill_cutter.py
 ```
 If successful, the script will create two new folders, `filelist` and `points`, in `DeepMill/projects/data`.
+The dataset will be randomly split into a training set and a test set.

 ## 3. Train